SI Practitioner Training - The SI Modular Pathway Explained

 How much will it cost to become qualified to practice sensory integration therapy?

 Details of the cost for each individual Module are outlined separately on each Module page.
-We can also help point you in the direction of funding opportunities and study loans – more details about this are available here.

 How long will it take me to complete the whole course?